John Calvin

 This would probably not be worth mentioning but for the fact that in other contexts Calvinists consider very, very important the intellectual patrimony of tendencies with which they disagree.
 For instance, they dismiss Critical Race Theory, because it arguably comes out of the Frankfurt School, influenced by Marxism.
 But Lyndon LaRouche, who came out of the Socialist Workers' Party, was a Marxist-Leninist till the day he died!
 Some people call it the 'Genetic Fallacy,' to dismiss an idea because its origins are disreputable.
 But analyzing world-views is what these people do.
 While I share their negative evaluation of Critical Race Theory, perhaps it would be better to stress the divergence between their teachings and conditions in the current real world as it is.
 In looking for the origins of the contemporary conspiracy field, we need not look back generations; the founder, Lyndon LaRouche, passed away in 2019.
 In adopting vaccine alarmism from the conspiracy theorists, James White is stepping into a world where Lyndon LaRouche was a seminal figure!
 How to argue that the Frankfurt School is bad, but Lyndon LaRouche is good, is an impenetrable mystery.

-One of their wilder, and more unbiblical, ideas is that empathy is a sin.
+One of this faction's wilder, and more unbiblical, ideas is that empathy is a sin.
 'Empathy' is not a church concept, but comes from the social sciences; it was not invented here, but there is in it nothing hostile to the gospel.
 The term refers to the natural capacity most people have of projecting themselves emotionally into another person's world.
 It's what makes the entertainment industry possible.
 Notice, in this old Charles Addams cartoon, the audience members share each others' sorrow; many are even crying, except for one non-conformist:

 Charles Addams Cartoon

+Why are they crying?
 Because the little girl has lost her dog?
 But what is that to them?
 It's not their dog.
 Still, they can feel her misery.
 We human beings are like that.
 Not all, though; there are exceptions, like the sociopath, the narcissist, and some autistic people, who do not have this capacity in full.
 It isn't a virtue, exactly, but surely it's not a vice.
 The Bible tells us to "rejoice with those who rejoice, and weep with those who weep."
 (Romans 12:15).
 The Golden Rule can be followed far more easily by those who can readily imagine how other people feel about their situation, as opposed to those who can only find out by making inquiry.
-This crowd dislike it evidently for political reasons, because empathy is what makes people say, let's welcome those storm-tossed refugees into our country.
+This crowd dislike empathy evidently for political reasons, because empathy is what makes people say, let's welcome those storm-tossed refugees into our country.

-As mentioned, some 'Reformed' people say this man is not Reformed.
-My pages on him have not focused on this point, because it seems a bit rich to complain that he is a Calvinist, then pump up the volume and complain even louder that he's not really a Calvinist.
 Originally, when I started this website, my plan was for it to focus on the Trinity and issues related to the Trinity.
 I wanted it to be a complex mechanism, like the Antikythera machine, maybe like a kaleidoscope, that passers-by could pick up and inspect, and any which way you turn it, the answer would pop out, that God is triune.
 I wanted it to be almost all scripture with very little commentary.
-I couldn't bring it off, it ended up being very chatty, filled with commentary.
+I couldn't bring it off, so it ended up instead being very chatty, filled with commentary.
 And since they killed Flash, that goal has receded beyond reach in any case.
 Calvinism is somewhat remote from what my concerns were when I started the venture.
-It's an error, I would say, man-made teaching, but a somewhat recondite one.
-It ended up getting dragged in in part because there does seem to be a real if subterranean connection with Neoconfederacy, Southern nationalism, and the people drawn into that orbit.
+It's an error, and undeniably man-made teaching, but a somewhat recondite one.
+Certainly anyone who claims to have discovered this teaching in the pages of scripture is fibbing a bit.
+It ended up getting dragged in here in part because there does seem to be a real if subterranean connection with aberrations such as Neoconfederacy, Southern nationalism, and the people drawn into that orbit.
 Which brings us full circle.

 Regeneration